haiku/infrastructure/docker/pootle/README.md

 The volume should contain the following:
  - A configuration file named `settings.conf` (this is created automatically the first time)
+ - A configuration file named `sync-config.toml` (this file should follow the format of the sync-config.toml.example file that will be inst)
  - A `logs` directory
  - A `catalogs` directory with the pootle catalogs
  - A `repository` directory that contains the haiku repository